group6tech/diva-docs/app/v2/articles/how-to-mount-a-drive.md

 <ol class="platform-win">
 	<li>
 		<img src="/images/v2/win/diva-client-mount-select-drive.png" alt="Select a drive"/>
-		On the Drives pane, locate and select the relevant drive.
+		On the <strong>Drives</strong> screen, locate and select the relevant drive.
 		<p class="text-muted">Note: If you have a long list of drives, you may need to search for it, or use the Drive Status and Drive Type filters to narrow down your search.</p>
 	</li>
 	<li>